A local test for global extrema in the dispersion relation of a periodic graph: Basic definitions and local behavior of

 The operator $T(\alpha)$ defined by \eqref{eq:FB_def} can be decomposed as

 where $T_0$ is a constant Hermitian matrix, and each $T_j$ has at most two nonzero entries.
-More precisely, if $\{g_j\}_{j=1}^d$ are the generators for $G$, $(u_j,v_j)$ is the $j$-th crossing edge (see Definition \ref{def:crossing}) and then
+More precisely, if $\{g_j\}_{j=1}^d$ are the generators for $G$, $(u_j,v_j)$ is the $j$-th crossing edge (see Section~\ref{sec:basic defs}) and then

 where $\Eb_{u,v}$ denotes the $N \times N$ matrix with $1$ in the $u$-$v$ entry and all other entries equal to $0$.
 If $u_j \neq v_j$, then $T_j(\alpha_j)$ will have two nonzero entries, appearing in a $2 \times 2$ submatrix of the form